ZeningDuan/ElectionFraud/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-c This repository was created for the project Election Fraud at SJMC
+- This repository was created for the project Election Fraud at SJMC
 - [References](#references)